NOTHING IS LOST

 Relaxing my fingers, I let the scope disappear into the darkness below.

-Directly above was the Vertical where an abandoned campsite was also discovered.
+Directly above was a Vertical where an abandoned campsite was also discovered.
 No signs of survivors were present in or around the camp.
 The body on the ground was in an advanced state of decomposition, but was identified through clothing, equipment and accessories as being renegade guide Abel Braun.
 A journal was also discovered meters away from the location of the body.
 The contents of said journal were considered to support the suggested identity of the deceased man.

 End of Entry#2